Astros vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have been the favorite twice in the last 10 games and lost both contests.
+- The Astros have played as the favorite three times over their past 10 games and lost each of those contests.

+- In their last 10 games with a total, the Astros and their opponents have failed to hit the over seven times.

 - Bookmakers have not set a spread for any of the Astros' last 10 games.
-For three games in a row, Houston and its opponent have fallen short of the over/under, with the average total established by oddsmakers during that span being 7.7 runs.
+Houston's last four contests have finished below the total, and the average total during that streak was 7.6.

 Astros Betting Records & Stats

-- The Astros have won seven of the 16 games they were favored on the moneyline this season (43.8%).
+- The Astros have won 41.2% of the games this season when they were favored on the moneyline (7-10).

-- The implied moneyline probablility in this matchup gives the Astros a 55.6% chance to win.
+- Based on this matchup's moneyline, the Astros' implied win probability is 60%.

-- Houston has combined with opponents to hit the over on the total 15 times this season for a 15-10-1 record against the over/under.
+- Houston has played in 27 games with over/under set, and have combined with opponents to go over the total 15 times (15-11-1).

 - The Astros have not had a spread set for a game this season.